-NFRC Profiled sheet metal for roofing and cladding.
-A guide to good practice
+NFRC Profiled sheet roofing and cladding.
+The NFRC guide to design and best practice (fifth edition)

 PD 6484:1979 Commentary on corrosion at bi-metallic contacts and its alleviation

 ACKNOWLEDGEMENT

 Permission to reproduce extracts from British Standards is granted by BSI Standards Limited (BSI).
 No other use of this material is permitted.
 British Standards can be obtained in PDF or hard copy formats from the BSI online shop: www.bsigroup.com/Shop